Comparison

 What it does well today

-- Fast, native viewing and editing on macOS, Windows and Linux
+- Fast, native viewing and editing on macOS and Windows

-- Fill and sign forms — including legacy XFA, flattened on save
+- Fill and sign forms, flattened cleanly on save

 - Merge, split, rotate, redact and annotate